 WordPress WPForms Lite Plugin Create Simple Form post helps you set up a simple form using the template already provided when you install the plugin.

-Latest News: I have added another link to the menu below.
+Latest News: I have made some changes to the information below.

 In this tutorial you will learn how to add a standard form to your website with a few clicks and in a few minutes of your time.
 WPForms Lite plugin is fast and easy to manage.